riscvarchive/riscv-code-size-reduction/ISA proposals/Huawei/riscv_push_pop_extension_RV32_RV64.rst

 RISC-V Push/Pop Extension
 *************************

+Apologies for the broken links in the document I don't know how to fix them :worried:

 This document describes 32-bit and 16-bit encodings for ``[C.]PUSH[.E]``, ``[C.]POP[.E]`` and ``[C.]POPRET[.E]`` instructions for RV32 and RV64, architectures, I and E variants.

 Rationale